lcrawlab/multio-viz/README.md

   style="display: inline-block; margin: 0 auto; max-width: 2500px">

 ## Quickstart: 3 usages
-(see steps [here](https://github.com/lcrawlab/multio-viz/blob/main/README.md#a-visualize-ranked-molecular-features-as-a-grn)) and (2) perturb GRNs for *in silico* hypothesis testing (see steps [here](https://github.com/lcrawlab/multio-viz/blob/main/README.md#b-generate-a-perturbable-grn-to-test-hypotheses-in-silico)).
+Users can (1) visualize significant molecular variable as GRNs (see steps [here](https://github.com/lcrawlab/multio-viz/blob/main/README.md#a-visualize-ranked-molecular-features-as-a-grn)) and (2) perturb GRNs for *in silico* hypothesis testing (see steps [here](https://github.com/lcrawlab/multio-viz/blob/main/README.md#b-generate-a-perturbable-grn-to-test-hypotheses-in-silico)).
 The user can also (3) integrate their own computational method that performs feature selection and perturbation through the multioviz R package (see steps [here](https://github.com/lcrawlab/multio-viz/blob/main/README.md#c-integrate-feature-selection-and-prioritization-method)).

 1. For (1), to quickly visualize a GRN, press "Load Demo Files" and press "RUN" to see the GRN!
    - To load your own data, under the "Visualize" drop down (side bar), upload the [required inputs](#a-visualize), set network preferences, and click "RUN" to visualize the user's data.
 See the [visualization instructions](#a-visualize-ranked-molecular-features-as-a-grn) for a detailed walk-through.
-3. For (2), to quickly perturb a GRN, press "Load Demo Files" and press "RUN" to see the GRN, followed by clicking any node, then clicking "Edit" to "Delete" or "Edit" the node.
+2. For (2), to quickly perturb a GRN, press "Load Demo Files" and press "RUN" to see the GRN, followed by clicking any node, then clicking "Edit" to "Delete" or "Edit" the node.
 Then click "RERUN".
    - To load your own data, under the "Perturb" drown down (side bar), upload the [required inputs](#b-perturb), and click "RUN" to generate the network.
 For a detailed walk through on how to perturb and rerun the user's network, visit the [perturbation](#b-generate-a-perturbable-grn-to-test-hypotheses-in-silico) section.
-5. For (3), once the multioviz package is installed, open a new R session (```R```) and load the package (```library multioviz```).
+3. For (3), once the multioviz package is installed, open a new R session (```R```) and load the package (```library multioviz```).
 Run ```runMultioviz()``` with no arguments to generate a demo network, and with the [required arguments](#c-integrate-computational-method) to generate a network using the user's own method.
 Visit the [method integration](#c-integrate-feature-selection-and-prioritization-method) section for more detailed instructions.

+Please note that there is a maximum filesize limit of 32mb for uploads on this platform.
+Files exceeding this limit will not be accepted.
+If you encounter any issues related to this limit, please reach out for assistance.

 ## Dependencies
 - R (>= 4.1.2)